 This requires a bit of back story…rewind the clock by about a month when I received a very out of the blue message from a wonderful woman I worked with at the World Equestrian Games in Tryon back in 2018, asking me if I had any Tokyo plans.
 Of course I don’t, barely anyone in the world does right now!

-For those of you that can’t see what’s coming, thanks to an amazing company agreeing to my leave request and after lengthy talks and a couple of interviews with the Tokyo Olympic Committee, I was actually offered the role.
-O.M.G. 🤯
+For those of you that can’t see what’s coming, thanks to an amazing company agreeing to my leave request and after lengthy talks and a couple of interviews with TOCOG, I was actually offered the role.
+More like TOCO.M.G. 🤯

 And it stops me in my tracks: shame, self-doubt and almost embarrassment.
 I can’t share this news with my peers, they’ll all be judging me behind my back – “why did she get it?
 Surely she’s not experienced enough.
-It should have gone to [so and so].”
+It should have been [so and so].”

 In amongst the shame, was the thought “I shouldn’t share this with people who know me, it’ll come across as bragging and make me sound so big headed.
 Not what you want when you don’t even deserve the role in the first place.”

-What was weirder was that I felt more comfortable sharing the news with a bunch of total strangers on my blog’s Instagram page than I did telling people who knew me, people who (I’d hope anyway!😉) actually like me.
-Because I didn’t have to worry about their opinions, they don’t know if I’m capable or not.
+What was weirder was that I felt more comfortable sharing the news with a bunch of total strangers on my blog page than I did telling people who knew me, people who (I’d hope anyway!) actually like me.
+Because I didn’t have to worry about the strangers’ opinions, they don’t know if I’m capable or not.
 Bizarre how the brain works hey?